Generalizable Error Modeling for Human Data Annotation: Evidence From an Industry-Scale Search Data Annotation Program: Introduction

 Several potential solutions have been proposed to tackle annotation errors.
 These include developing clear annotation guidelines paired with extensive annotator training \cite{rottger_two_2022}, generating crowd-sourced annotations and monitoring inter-annotator agreement \cite{aroyo_truth_2015}, implementing audits, quality checks, or relabeling by subject matter experts \cite{bernhardt_active_2022}, as well as automated error detection techniques \cite{klie_annotation_2022, bernhardt_active_2022}.
 Generally, these practices should be implemented in a way that allows for feedback loops and iterative refinement.
-For example, detected errors can be used as an opportunity to refine guidelines and provide more training to annotators.
+For example, detected errors can be used as an opportunity to refine guidelines and provide additional training to annotators.
 Similarly, annotators should be able to ask questions or raise concerns about the annotation process or specific items to help identify problems early \cite{tseng_best_2020, mcdonnell_why_2016}.

 The present paper explores automated error models and their potential to improve the efficiency of the data annotation process, specifically with respect to the quality and turnaround of annotations.
 We further analyze how automated error detection models can improve related processes such as auditing and relabeling.
 Compared to previous work addressing annotation errors, our approach introduces a unique emphasis on task-agnostic error prediction.
-Unlike many prior models, which focus on specific tasks and require separate training for each labeling task, our models are trained to predict errors directly from a combination of task features and annotator features, offering a higher degree of generalizability.
+Unlike many prior models, which focus on specific tasks and require separate training for each labeling task, our models are trained to predict errors directly from a combination of task features and behavioral features derived from the annotation process itself, offering a higher degree of generalizability.